2018 © eng: genocide-copyright

-On 28 of November 2006 there was adopted the Law of Ukraine "On the Holodomor of 1932-1933 in Ukraine", which was officially recognized the Holodomor 1932-1933 as genocide of Ukrainian people and provides the construction of the Holodomors’ victims’ Memorial in Ukraine.
+On 28 of November 2006 there was adopted the Law of Ukraine "On the Holodomor of 1932-1933 in Ukraine", which officially recognized the Holodomor in 1932-1933 as genocide of Ukrainian people and provided the construction of the Holodomors’ victims’ Memorial in Ukraine.

-National painter of Ukraine Anatoly Gaydamak is an author of idea of memorial complex.
-Yuriy Kovalyov is the chief architect of the project, Mykola Obezyuk and Petro Drozdovskiy are sculptors.
+The National painter of Ukraine Anatoliy Gaydamaka is an author of the idea of memorial complex.
+Yuriy Kovalyov is the chief architect of the project, Mykola Obezyuk and Petro Drozdovskyi are sculptors.
 Citations in the alley "Black boards" were picked up by the National painter of Ukraine Mykola Syadristy.

-The act of readiness for exploitation the building of the Memorial signed on 24 December 2009.
-Memorial commissioned in July 12, 2010.
+The act of readiness to exploitation the building of the Memorial signed on 24 December 2009.
+Memorial commissioned on July 12, 2010.

-Since 2009 a light tradition in the Ukrainian society has been developed - every fourth Saturday in November there is honoring the memory of Holodomor victims.
-This day Kyiv city residents and visitors, with the participation of leaders of the Ukrainian state, go to the memorial and light candles in memory of the victims of genocide.
+Since 2009 a new tradition in the Ukrainian society has been developed - every fourth Saturday in November there is honoring the memory of Holodomor victims.
+On this day Kyiv city residents and visitors, with the participation of leaders of the Ukrainian state, come to the memorial and light candles to commemorate the victims of genocide.

-By Decree of President of Ukraine on February 3, 2010 №98 Memorial was incorporated in the State Protocol and Ceremonial of Ukraine.
-Heads of foreign states and senior officials arriving in Ukraine on an official visit, visit Holodomor victims’ Memorial.
+By Decree of the President of Ukraine on February 3, 2010 №98 the Memorial was incorporated in the State Protocol and Ceremonial of Ukraine.
+Heads of goverments and other senior officials arriving in Ukraine on a state visit, attend Holodomor victims Memorial.

-Today the National Museum "Holodomor victims’ Memorial" exists in the memorial form of "Candle of Memory" and the full museum with the proper infrastructure is still not built.
+Today the National Museum "Holodomor victims Memorial" exists in the memorial form of "Candle of Memory", whereas the complete museum with proper infrastructure is still not built.